ATS Keywords: How to Find and Use Them Correctly

 Create a comprehensive keyword document for your target role:

-Specific applications, platforms, and tools you've used professionally.
+2. Software and Tools (10-15 keywords) — Specific applications, platforms, and tools you have used professionally.

-3. Methodologies and Frameworks (5-10 keywords)
+3. Methodologies and Frameworks (5-10 keywords) — Process-oriented keywords describing how you work (Agile, Lean, DevOps).

-Behavioral competencies frequently requested in your target roles.
+5. Soft Skills (5-8 keywords) — Behavioral competencies frequently requested in target roles.

-Professional credentials that validate expertise.
+6. Certifications (all relevant) — Professional credentials that validate expertise.

 Update your master list quarterly as industry terminology evolves and new tools emerge.

-Customizing for Each Application
+Customizing Keywords Per Application

 Quick Customization Process